Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 The Data API builder engine is running and is ready to accept requests.

 ## Query the endpoints

-Now that the Data API builder engine is running, you can use your favourite REST client (Postman, Insomnia, etc.) to query the GraphQL endpoints.
+Now that the Data API builder engine is running, you can use your favorite REST client (Postman, Insomnia, etc.) to query the GraphQL endpoints.

 ### REST Endpoint